Shashank1985/storage-engine/README.md

 # Update history:
 6th Aug 2025, version 0.4.1: Update Notes: Cleaned up debug and other print statements and logs for public release

+21 Aug 2025, version 0.4.2: Added a close command to close the active collection and use a new one, if by accident user opens some collection they didnt mean to.

 ## Contribution
 Contributions, issues and feature requests are welcome!